yashjadhav1595-projects/reddit-soul-scribe/README.md

 - Reddit user data and persona are shown in the frontend for comparison.
 - Persona .txt files are generated for each analyzed user.

 ---

-## 📦 Submission Instructions
-- **You have 48 hours to complete this assignment.**
-- Submit the link to your public GitHub repository before the deadline.
-- Make sure your repository is public so it can be evaluated.
-- Your repo must contain:
-  - All project files (backend, frontend, Python script)
-  - Persona .txt files (if generated)
-  - This README.md with clear setup and usage instructions

----